FAQs, troubleshooting and support

 Use your RMIT student email and password, and select company/school when prompted.
 Your username (s######@student.rmit.edu.au) and password are the same as other RMIT systems.
 For step-by-step instructions, see How do I login to Creative Cloud and Adobe Apps.

 If you forgot your password, go to RMIT ID and password to reset it.
-For other problems with logging in, contact RMIT Connect.
+For other problems with logging in, contact RMIT IT Service Connect.

-As an RMIT staff member, you are entitled to a named user license of Adobe Creative Cloud.
+RMIT staff members that use Adobe Creative Cloud design programs as part of their role are entitled to a named user license of Adobe Creative Cloud.
 This license allows you to install Adobe Creative Cloud applications on RMIT and personal devices.
 Installation instructions are available, staff login required.

 Contacts and support